ncase/covid-19/words.md

 This was one solution suggested by the March 16 Imperial College report, and analyzed again by Marc Lipsitch ______ etc. [https://science.sciencemag.org/content/early/2020/04/14/science.abb5793?]

 This *would* keep hospitals below capacity!
 You just have to... shut everything down for 2 months, every 3 months, until a vaccine is available in 18 months.
+That's... one year total out of 18 months.

 Look, it's all well & good to draw a line on a graph saying "healthcare capacity", but there's lots of important things we *can't* simulate here.
 Like:

 Mental Health) Loneliness is one of the biggest risk factors for depression, anxiety, and suicide.
 And it's as negatively associated with an early death as smoking 15 cigarettes a day.

-Financial Health) "What about the economy" sounds like you care more about dollars than lives, but "the economy" isn't just stocks, it's people's ability to provide food & shelter for their loved ones, to invest in their kids' futures, and enjoy arts, foods, videogames – the stuff makes life worth living.
+Financial Health) "What about the economy" sounds like you care more about dollars than lives, but "the economy" isn't just stocks: it's people's ability to provide food & shelter for their loved ones, to invest in their kids' futures, and enjoy arts, foods, videogames – the stuff makes life worth living.
 And besides, poverty *itself* has horrible impacts on mental and physical health.

 Not saying we should rule out intermittent lockdowns!
 But it's not ideal.